nolleh/rsp/README.md

 ## restriction
-to make things simple, not very concern about multi platform (OS) or compliler version. if need or it stimulate my curiosity (... 😅), it is possible choose component that not compitable with other platform. the dependencies will be descripted below.
+to make things simple, not very concern about multi platform (OS) or compiler version. if need or it stimulate my curiosity (... 😅), it is possible choose component that not compatible with other platform. the dependencies will be descripted below.

 ## dependencies